vkorotkine/DPGSolver/FAILING_TESTS.md

 # Documented Failing Tests

 Tests which are failing either for an expected reason or because further investigation is required are listed here.
+Note that the tests were run in the release build.
 All tests not documented here should be passing; please report an issue if this is not the case.
 ### test_integration_restart___integration/restart/TEST_Euler_SupersonicVortex_DG_ParametricTri2D

 Please see the comments in [test_integration_restart.c](src/testing/integration/test_integration_restart.c).